A storm is coming, but it’s not the one you think.

 That stuff is as predictable as the sunset.

-The loudest of those are the ones who have never faced 105 degrees with 99% humidity and a colony of fire ants pecking away at their ankles.
+The loudest of those are the ones who have never faced 105 degrees with 99% humidity and a colony of fire ants pecking away at their ankles (speaking of fire ants – Need pest control in Albuquerque?
+You might want to get in touch with Red Shovel).
 If their weather people put that prediction on TV, those northerners wouldn’t be running for the grocery store.
 They’d be on their way to church to pray for the salvation they need to save them from the 10-day forecast of hellfire.

 Listen, I’ve lived in both places.
 I once looked out my window in college and found that my car had been replaced by a car-sized pile of snow.
 My roommates once hiked uphill both ways through knee-deep snow (and, yes, of course it was to the liquor store).
 Hell, during the time I was in college, the university actually canceled class (for one whole day!) when it snowed two feet in 24 hours.
 I know what happens north of the Mason-Dixon.
 I lived it for half my life.